Germicidal UV-C Applications > Home/Residential UV-C Systems > Well Water Contamination

 Point-of-Entry or Point-of-Use

 For better water aesthetics and safety, install a SANITRON®, MINIPURE®, MIGHTY★PURE®, or Bio-Logic® UV water purifier at your home’s point of entry (POE) or point of use (POU).
-When you turn on the tap, your UV system will have virtually eliminated all bacteria, virus, and fungi.
+When you turn on the tap, your UV system will have inactivated all bacteria, virus, and fungi.
 Our standard and optional safety features will alert you if a malfunction occurs.
 Since your water has undergone this ultraviolet disinfection step, you’ll gain peace of mind knowing it’s safe to consume.
 Compare all models with our UV Water Purifier Comparison Chart.